 In India, domestic workers also face challenges and exploitation when seeking employment abroad [2662ca64].
 Many Indian domestic workers lack legal protections and support both at home and in foreign countries [2662ca64].
 The article highlights the case of the Hinduja family in Geneva, who were convicted of exploiting their domestic staff [2662ca64].
 It also mentions the need for stronger bilateral agreements between India and destination countries to ensure the rights and safety of domestic workers [2662ca64].
 The article emphasizes the importance of accessible reporting mechanisms for workers who don't speak the local language [2662ca64].
 'Nanny institutes' in north India cater to the demand for child and elderly care [2662ca64].
 The Kerala government plans to introduce legislation to safeguard house-helps, and the external affairs ministry has proposed a draft emigration Bill [2662ca64].
 The article concludes by highlighting the increased need for Indian workers to go abroad to pay off debts accrued during the pandemic [2662ca64].

-It is clear that the UK, US, and India need to address the exploitation and lack of labor protections for domestic and migrant workers.
+It is clear that the UK, US, India, and Kuwait need to address the exploitation and lack of labor protections for domestic and migrant workers.
 In the UK, the government should provide adequate funding to attract more UK-based workers to the home care sector and reform the current system governing labor migration [a25ae605] [647f0392].
 In the US, efforts should be made to pass a federal version of the Domestic Workers Bill of Rights to ensure basic labor protections for domestic workers [f56dec9f].
 In India, stronger bilateral agreements and accessible reporting mechanisms are needed to protect the rights and safety of domestic workers [2662ca64].
+In Kuwait, the implementation of the decision to allow domestic workers to transfer to the private sector is a step towards addressing the manpower shortage and utilizing the skills of workers already in the country [79eb70f7].
+The 'Together 4' project in Kuwait aims to protect the rights of expatriate workers and evaluate employment measures [79eb70f7].
 The COVID-19 pandemic has underscored the importance of care work and the need to recognize its value in the economy [f56dec9f].